-Rachel Yates – LGBTQ+ Person-Centred Counsellor Walthamstow, East London E17
+Rae Yates – LGBTQ+ Person-Centred Counsellor, Supervisor and mental health Trainer in Walthamstow, East London E17 and Online.

 I have 20+ years’ experience working in the mental health and homelessness sector in London.
-I have developed and managed psychologically and trauma informed environments, offering non-medical, Person-Centred peer support to men and women with experience of psychological crisis and distress, trauma and abuse, sex working, and using alcohol and drugs to cope.
-I have trained in group facilitation skills and for 7 years have been running the ‘Westminster Unusual Beliefs Group’, a peer-led community support group for people who hear voices, and have experiences and beliefs that are distressing or others find unusual or label as paranoid.
-I am a member of Drop The Disorder and the Hearing Voices Network, non-pathologising approaches to mental health.
+I have developed and managed psychologically and trauma informed environments, offering non-medical, Person-Centred support to people with experiences of psychological crisis and distress, trauma and abuse, sex-working, and using alcohol and drugs to cope.
+I have trained in group facilitation skills and for 8 years ran the ‘Westminster Unusual Beliefs Group’, a peer-led community support group for people who hear voices, and have experiences and beliefs that are distressing or others find unusual or label as paranoid.
+I am a member of Drop The Disorder and the Hearing Voices Network, offering non-pathologising approaches to mental health.